-Both are considered by CMI to be a serious matter, which will be dealt with in accordance with its published Malpractice and Maladministration Policy and Procedure.
+Both are considered by CMI to be serious matters, which will be dealt with in accordance with its published Malpractice and Maladministration Policy and Procedure.

-When it comes to reducing plagiarism and collusion, the best approach is that the Centre educates both the learner and the staff on the nature of plagiarism and collusion, methods of detection, the impact and disincentives them from engaging in it.
+When it comes to reducing plagiarism and collusion, the best approach is that the Centre educates both the Learner and the Staff on the nature of plagiarism and collusion, methods of detection, and the impact and disincentives them from engaging in it.

-It is important to help learners and staff understand:
+It is important to help Learners and Staff understand:

-- What collusion and plagiarism are and the different spectrums of them. - Understanding the boundaries of collusion and plagiarism can prevent them from inadvertently crossing the line. - Develop the learners research skills and develop their confidence in their own abilities reducing the temptation to undertake collusion and plagiarism. - The methods of detection for collusion and plagiarism, for example, software, second marking, moderation. - The impact and further consequences of their study as a result of collusion and/or plagiarism.
+- What collusion and plagiarism are and their different spectrums of them. - Understanding the boundaries of collusion and plagiarism can prevent them from inadvertently crossing the line. - Develop the Learner's research skills and develop their confidence in their own abilities reducing the temptation to undertake collusion and plagiarism. - The methods of detection for collusion and plagiarism, for example, software, second marking, and moderation. - The impact and further consequences of their study as a result of collusion and/or plagiarism.